nuranferhan/filepin-site/README.md

 ## Conclusion

 FilePin represents a comprehensive demonstration of modern secure application development, showcasing advanced proficiency in Go and React technologies while implementing industry standard security practices.
-The project exemplifies the ability to deliver production-quality applications that balance robust security with exceptional user experience.
+The project exemplifies the ability to deliver production quality applications that balance robust security with exceptional user experience.

 The application demonstrates expertise in full stack development, security engineering and modern DevOps practices, suitable for enterprise environments requiring secure data handling and scalable architecture design.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Technology Stack:** Go • React.js • MinIO • Redis • Docker • AES-256-GCM Encryption